moranneil/pands-problem-set/README.md

 z is the summed total of the number, the new value of y is added to this each time the while loop executes until y <= x is reached.
 When y <= x exit the while loop and print z.

-There is another way the same programme could be written, the counter y starts with the entered number and counts down towards and including 1 this program would have needed one less variable.
+There is another way the same program could be written, the counter y starts with the entered number and counts down towards and including 1 this program would have needed one less variable.